canonical/microk8s/README.md

 ```

 #### User access without sudo
-If the *microk8s* user group exists at MicroK8s `snap install` time, users in that group
+The *microk8s* user group is created during the snap installation.
+Users in that group
-will be granted access to `microk8s` commands.
+are granted access to `microk8s` commands.
+To add a user to that group:

-If the *microk8s* is not available during installation you can add it later with:
 ```
-# Create the group
-sudo groupadd --system microk8s
+sudo usermod -a -G microk8s <username>"

-# Let MicroK8s know which user group to trust
-cd /var/snap/microk8s/current; sudo chgrp -R microk8s ./credentials ./certs ./args
 ```